 Tests

-Not explained in details here, but we publish the product (or use versionning with the publish capability), we are using the Integration environment.
+Not explained in details here, but we publish the product (or use versioning with the publish capability), we are using the Integration environment.
 Then we subscribe to the Product with the Gold Plan, and approve the subscription.
 The API is published and ready to use.

 Using POSTMAN